TelegramBots/book/src/3/updates/webhook.md

 - [Official webhook guide](https://core.telegram.org/bots/webhooks)
 - If your update handler throws an exception or takes too much time to return, Telegram will consider it a temporary failure and will RESEND the same update a bit later.
-  So you may want to prevent handling the same update.Id twice:
+  You may want to prevent handling the same update.Id twice:
   ```csharp
   if (update.Id <= LastUpdateId) return;
   LastUpdateId = update.Id;